hello-pangea/dnd/.github/ISSUE_TEMPLATE/bug-report.md

 In development builds we log warnings to the console for common setup issues.
 Please have a look to see if it can give you information in overcoming your issue

-## Are you new to rbd?
+## Are you new to rfd?
-If you are new to `react-forked-dnd` we recommend taking at look at our getting started course: https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-forked-dnd
+If you are new to `react-forked-dnd` we recommend taking at look at our getting started course: https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd (This is using [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd))

 It will give you a good base understanding of how everything fits together.
 This can often be the best help in overcoming your issue.